 |# Completing In 3 Years||2024 Spring||2023 Spring||51 (63.8%)||43 (52.4%)||56 (69.1%)|

 Transition ADN Program Completion Rates

 |# Completing In 1 Year||21 (70%)||23 (85.5%)||16 (80%)||20 (68.96%)||16 (84.2%)|

 |# Completing In 2 Years||2022 Fall||24 (88.9%)||16 (80%)||23 (79.3%)||18 (94.7%)|

 Program Student Learning Outcomes (PSLO) and General Education Core Competencies

-The following program objectives are the outcomes, which shape the curriculum and are the criteria for measurement of its success.
+The following associate in nursing degree program objectives are the outcomes, which shape the curriculum and are the criteria for measurement of its success.
 This reflects the Differentiated Essential

 Competencies of graduates of Texas nursing programs as a member of the profession, provider of patient-centered care, patient safety advocate and member of the healthcare team.
 The graduate will:

 - Utilize critical thinking skills to provide patient-centered nursing care using evidence-based outcomes and the nursing process to accommodate society/cultural differences and communicate the same to other members of the healthcare team.